Choenyi Tsering: Acting career

-In 2014, Tsering appeared as Du Juan in the critically acclaimed shenmo television series New Mad Monk, a sequel to The Legend of Crazy Monk.
+In 2014, Choenyi Tsering appeared as Du Juan in the shenmo television series New Mad Monk.
+It is a sequel to The Legend of Crazy Monk.
+The television series earned critical acclaim.
 She got a small role as a Western beauty in the fantasy action adventure film Zhong Kui: Snow Girl and the Dark Crystal.
+The film is directed by Peter Pau and Zhang Tianyu and stars Chen Kun, Li Bingbing, Winston Chao, Yang Zishan, Bao Bei'er, and Jike Junyi.

 In 2016, she had a cameo appearance in Ice Fantasy, adapted from Guo Jingming's bestselling novel of the same title.
+It is directed by Ju Jue Liang, and stars Feng Shaofeng, Victoria Song, Ma Tianyu, and Zhang Meng.
 The series was broadcast in July 2016 on Hunan Satellite Television.
 At the end of that same year, she sung a song with Tashi Dhondup on the CCTV New Year's Gala.

-In 2017, Tsering co-starred with Kimba and Siano Dudiom Zahi in Soul on a String as the Qiong, a Tibetan shepherdess.
-In 2019, she appeared in a supporting role in Daniel Lee's adventure drama film The Climbers.
+In 2017, Choenyi Tsering co-starred with Kimba and Siano Dudiom Zahi in Soul on a String as the Qiong, a Tibetan shepherdess.
+It is based on the short stories Tibet: Soul on a String (《西藏，系在皮绳结上的魂》) and On the Road to Lhasa (《去拉萨的路上》) by Tashi Dawa.
+The film premiered at the 19th Shanghai International Film Festival on 15 June 2016, and opened in China on 18 August 2017.